-Following a diagnosis, treatment options will be discussed with you and appropriate treatments carried out.
+Following a diagnosis, treatment options will be discussed with you or your vet, if referred, and appropriate treatments carried out.

 Treatments vary depending on the individual horse and may include joint medication, remedial farriery and appropriate exercise regimes through to arthroscopic (keyhole) surgery.
 If surgery is indicated we have two European Diploma holders in Equine Surgery (DipECVS) with a wealth of surgical experience and expertise.

 We also work closely with local remedial farriers, with two farriers regularly seeing cases at the hospital.
-We are also happy to discuss cases with, and work alongside, your own farreir.
+We are also happy to discuss cases with, and work alongside, your own farrier.

 The Equinosis® Q Lameness Locator